 The New York City Rockefeller Center is a complex of 19 commercial buildings built between 1932 and 1940.
 It is one of the most iconic examples of Art Deco architecture in the United States.
 The center’s design was led by architects Raymond Hood and Wallace Harrison.

 A striking feature of the Rockefeller Center is its skyscraper design, which is highly reminiscent of the Art Deco style’s emphasis on verticality and the use of setbacks.
-The buildings have terraces with gardens on top that are set back from the street, creating a sense of visual hierarchy and giving the complex a sense of grandeur.
+They have vertical greened terraces on top of the buildings that are recessed off the street providing the complex a noble signification.

-The Rockefeller Center also features a variety of amenities, such as the famous skating rink and the observation deck, which were designed to appeal to a modern and active lifestyle; this is also a characteristic of the Art Deco style architecture.
+In addition, there are such facilities as a popular skating rink and an observation deck, which were created for a contemporary and dynamic lifestyle; it is also a feature of Art Deco style architecture.

 In a Nutshell